czhong720/academic-kickstart/content/talk/RFG2018/index.md

 ---
-title: Resources for Future Generations (2018)
+title: Resources for Future Generations, Vancouver (2018)

 summary: Microbial community dynamics in flowback and produced water from unconventional hydrocarbon wells (talk).